 - 425 selectable AF areas

 The X-T4 is larger than the X-T3 given its new battery system, but that extra little bit of bulk and 10 per cent weight increase is worth it on account of longevity.
 The new battery is 2,200mAh in capacity, which is a big increase over the 1,260mAh of the X-T3's cell.
-Fujifilm says you can expect over 500 shots per charge as a result.
+Despite having two batteries on hand and shooting across multiple days, we didn't even drain the first one to zero - meaning the 500 shots per charge quote seems on point.

 There's also a new vertical grip, which can house two additional batteries, and comes with a dedicated switch to flick between normal, boost and economy performance modes.
 The X-T3 grip won't fit onto the X-T4 due to the new battery system and different camera footprint.

 Recharging takes place via USB-C, much like an Android phone, but you'll need to use a 15W charger at the wall for the fastest possible recharge times.
 It'll take about three hours to recharge the one cell, which isn't especially quick, but use a low power USB port and it'll take three or four times longer than that!